monix/monix.io/docs/2x/execution/scheduler.md

 `Scheduler.currentTimeMillis`, which is a Unix timestamp and thus returns the number of milliseconds since the 1970-01-01 00:00:00 UTC.

-Doing this is bad because we use a singleton and we cannot override its behavior:
+Doing this is bad because it is a global singleton and we cannot override its behavior:

 ```scala